Search Menu

 Keeping Counters Clean

 With counters, Leigh says the most important action is to keep counters clear of food, crumbs, and other items dogs might want to steal.
 Temptation is a dog’s worst enemy, and when it comes to the kitchen, it could also result in injury.
 For example, your pup could be badly hurt if they pulled a hot pot off the stove or oven.
 So it’s especially important when cooking and preparing food to put your dog in a crate, another room, or outside in a fenced yard.
-Barring that, you should be prepared to closely supervise your dog.
+Barring that, you should be prepared to closely supervise your dog to prevent countersurfing.

 If you choose supervision, training methods should include teaching commands like “off” and “down” with plenty of rewards.
 That way, your dog will learn to keep all four feet on the floor.